There are four positions open at the next Onteora School district

 reasons I heartily support Lisa Childers' bid for a seat on

-ones as well, chief among them her ability to get good things
+as well, chief among them her ability to get good things done.

-done.
-Another reason that's important to me is that my daughter
+Another reason that's important to me is that my daughter is

-is still at WES, as is Ms. Childers' son; and so I know that,
+still at WES, as is Ms. Childers' son; and so I know that, while

-while always keeping in mind the interests (and the pocketbooks)
+always keeping in mind the interests (and the pocketbooks) of

-of the larger community, she will work her butt off to see
+the larger community, she will work her butt off to see that

-that her child and mine--and every other parent's child in
+her child and mine--and every other parent's child in the Onteora

-the Onteora School District--receive all the breaks they're
+School District--receive all the breaks they're entitled to

 Please take my advice and do yourself a favor: Vote Lisa Childers